Consequences of the Black Death

-From the perspective of many of the survivors, the effect of the plague may have been ultimately favourable, as the massive reduction of the workforce meant their labor was suddenly in higher demand.
+From the perspective of many of the survivors, the effect of the plague may have been ultimately favourable, as the massive reduction of the workforce meant their labour was suddenly in higher demand.
 R. H. Hilton has argued that the English peasants who survived found their situation to be much improved.
 For many Europeans, the 15th century was a golden age of prosperity and new opportunities.
 The land was plentiful, wages were high and serfdom had all but disappeared.
 A century later, as population growth resumed, the lower classes once again faced deprivation and famine.

 Death toll

 Figures for the death toll vary widely by area and from source to source, and estimates are frequently revised as historical research brings new discoveries to light.
 Most scholars estimate that the Black Death killed up to 75 million people in the 14th century, at a time when the entire world population was still less than 500 million.
 Even where the historical record is considered reliable, only rough estimates of the total number of deaths from the plague are possible.